 Christian monasteries have been fountains of God’s grace throughout the history of Western civilization.
 For centuries, these “quiet pools of fresh water” have drawn lay people who seek a deeper relationship with God and a quiet place to pray, spiritually refresh themselves and reflect on God’s teachings.

 Some lay people, who have been drawn to the monastic spirituality of the Cistercian religious order, have found it spiritually enriching to incorporate aspects of this spirituality into their own lifestyles.
 These lay persons have found Cistercian spirituality to be a useful tool that helps them in their efforts to live according to the Gospel.
 It also provides a roadmap helping them in their efforts to become the fullness of the good people God has created all of us to become.
-Cistercian monasteries around the world have embraced these groups of lay persons who sometimes refer to themselves as Lay Cistercians or Lay Associates.
+The Cistercian Order has officially embraced these groups of lay persons called Lay Cistercians.

 Lay Cistercian communities around the world, who are officially accepted by the abbott of their affiliated Cistercian monastery, have formed the International Association of Lay Cistercian Communities.
 For more information including official documents from the Cistercian Order, Pope Benedict XVI, and a list of all Lay Cistercian Communities, please visit their website at: